View on GitHub

 Configuration file

 All configurations previously mentioned are stored in a single XML file.
 Once Dicoogle is run at least once, you will find a file named “server.xml” in the configuration folder confs.
-Currently, some configurations can only be changed by editing this file.
-As an example, let us modify this instance’s application entity title (AE Title).
-Look for the XML element aetitle:
+Eventually, there may still be a few configurations which can only be changed by editing this file.
+The server needs to be restarted after any modifications to this file.

 Migrating settings from Dicoogle 2 to Dicoogle 3